tvdboom/ATOM/README.md

 	+ filename: string, optional (default=None)
 	Name of the file when saved.
 None to not save anything.
 * **plot_feature_importance(show=20, figsize=(10, 6), filename=None)**
 Plots the feature importance scores.
-Only works with tree based algorithms (Tree, Bag, ET, RF, AdaBoost, GBM, XGB and LGBM).
+Only works with tree based algorithms (Tree, Bag, ET, RF, AdaBoost, GBM, XGB, LGB and CatB).
 	+ show: int, optional (default=20)
 	Number of best features to show in the plot.
 None for all features.
 	+ figsize: 2d-tuple, optional (default=(10, 6))